jimpil/jedi-time/README.md

 ### Randomly updating datafied representations
 Avoid doing this for any purpose other than navigation.
-Prefer shifting via the helpers in `jedi-time.datafied.batteries.clj`.
+Prefer shifting via the helpers in `jedi-time.datafied.tools.clj`.

 ## TL;DR